Gravitational wave constraints on spatial covariant gravities: Effects of the spatial covariant gravities on GWs and their constraints

 \subsection{Lorentz-violating effects from ${\cal W}_2$ and ${\cal G}_2$}

-The Lorentz-violating high derivative terms introduced in (\ref{4order}) into the action of the spatial covariant gravities lead to nonzero coefficients ${\cal W}_2$ and ${\cal G}_2$.
-The coefficient ${\cal W}_2$ arises from a term with four spatial derivatives thus it modifies the usual dispersion relation of GWs in GR.
-For coefficient ${\cal G}_2$, which arises from a term contained two time derivatives and two spatial derivatives, it not only modifies the dispersion relation, but also leads to a modified damping rate of GW during propagation.
-In the following we discuss the effects of Lorentz-violating high derivatives in the action of spatial covariant gravity on the damping rate and dispersion of GWs respectively.
+The Lorentz-violating high-derivative terms introduced in Eq. (\ref{4order}) into the action of the spatial covariant gravities lead to nonzero coefficients ${\cal W}_2$ and ${\cal G}_2$.
+The coefficient ${\cal W}_2$ arises from a term with four spatial derivatives, and thus it modifies the usual dispersion relation of GWs in GR.
+The coefficient ${\cal G}_2$, which arises from a term contained two time derivatives and two spatial derivatives, not only modifies the dispersion relation but also leads to a modified damping rate of GWs during propagation \footnote{Note that in some Lorentz-violating theories, vector modes can appear and propagate in the spacetime.
+This kind of vector mode is generated, for example in Einstein-\AE{}ther theory, by a time-like \ae{}ther field introduced in the theory.
+Such a time-like \ae{}ther field provides a preferred time direction thus breaking the Lorentz symmetry.
+This property is different from the spatial covariant gravities we considered here, in which only an extra scalar mode could be generated due to the breaking of the time diffeomorphism and there is no new fundamental field is introduced in the theory. }.
+In the following, we discuss the effects of Lorentz-violating high derivatives in the action of spatial covariant gravity on the damping rate and dispersion of GWs respectively.